Showing posts with label breakfast. Show all posts

 For the above reasons I strongly advise against eating too many carbs in the morning if your goal is to burn fat.
 Raising insulin early in the morning by eating high carb, especially with low fat and low protein, is just setting you up for blood-sugar crashes and fat storage throughout the day.

 The irony is that this is exactly what the Standard American Diet is telling you to eat - cereal or "healthy whole grains" like a whole-wheat bagel or Cheerios with skim milk and a glass of juice!
 HORRIFIC for your metabolism and a sure-fire way to feel like shit all day and gain weight.
 Even "slow-release" oatmeal or muesli, contrary to popular belief, is not a healthy breakfast option.
-I'm not saying you have to eat bacon and eggs every day but I am saying don't eat bagels, cereal, low-fat best generic levitra overnight yoghurt and fruit juice for breakfast!
+I'm not saying you have to eat bacon and eggs every day but I am saying don't eat bagels, cereal, low-fat tadalafil yoghurt and fruit juice for breakfast!

 Bloody Oats!